-Started in 2008, the purpose of the Preventive Medicine and Public Health Program) is to create new linkages among local public health department Medical Directors, MSU, and the Michigan Department of Community Health (MDCH) to improve the delivery of public health services.
-In addition, we have started efforts with MSU community teaching sites to create educational experiences in public health for medical students and residents to bridge the gap between public health and clinical medicine.
+The Preventive Medicine and Public Health Program (PMPHD) was established by the Department in 2008 to create new linkages among local public health department medical directors, MSU, and the Michigan Department of Community Health (MDCH) in order to improve the delivery of public health services.
+The PMPHD also works with MSU community campuses and the Family Medicine Residency Network to create educational experiences in public health and community medicine for medical students and residents that will bridge the gap between public health and clinical medicine.

 The focus for the program in 2014 continued to be working with the Department Family Medicine Residency Network (FMRN) to develop a Community Medicine curriculum.
 The curriculum has been developed using MSU’s online platform to make them easily accessible to all residency programs.
 Topics covered by modules developed during 2014 include epidemiology, health policy and primary care, and emergency preparedness for primary care physicians.
 Residency faculty and public health practitioners continue to collaborate to refine the educational materials developed to date and to identify new topics to address.